ORGANIZATION

 researchmap

-Minoru SAKAMOTO
+Minoru Sakamoto

 Professor

-National Museum of Japanese History / The Graduate University for Advanced Studies
+The Graduate University for Advanced Studies

-Scientific research on cultural properties, radiocarbon dating
+Scientific research on cultural properties, Radiocarbon dating

 I am concerned with dating and interpreting historical and archaeological materials through radiocarbon.
 I am conducting radiocarbon dating of annual rings to refine a calibration curve based on Japanese trees while exploring techniques to enhance dating accuracy and precision.
 The current calibration curve, IntCal20, incorporates data collected by the National Museum of Japanese History, marking the first time that Japanese trees have been included.